 - DFS issues the license once all pieces are satisfied

-What to Expect Inside OLT’s All-Lines Adjuster Course (Student Perspective)
+What to Expect Inside OLT’s All-Lines Adjuster Course (a Student Perspective)

-Students appreciate that they can pause, review modules, and re-take quizzes as needed, rather than feeling everything rides on a single two-hour exam session.
+Students appreciate that they can pause, review modules, and re-take lessons and quizzes as needed, rather than feeling everything rides on a single two-hour exam session.

 Making the Career Change: From New Student to Working Adjuster